haskell/criterion/README.markdown

 fourth, in parentheses, are the 95% lower and upper bounds on the estimate.

-* `time` corresponds to the "OLS regression" field in the HTML table above.
+* `time` corresponds to the “OLS regression” field in the HTML table above.

 * `R²` is the goodness-of-fit metric for `time`.

-* `mean` and `std dev` have the same meanings as "Mean execution time" and "Standard deviation" in the HTML table.
+* `mean` and `std dev` have the same meanings as “Mean execution time” and “Standard deviation” in the HTML table.

 ## How to write a benchmark suite